rpldy/react-uploady/packages/core/abort/README.md

 This is an internal package the uploader consumes.

-Abort exposes an UploaderEnhancer that adds the abort extension.
+Abort exposes an UploaderEnhancer that adds the abort methods to the Uploader Options.

 **The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.org)**